hutscape/hutscape.github.io/_tutorials/blinky-arduino-esp32s3.md

       description: Use GPIO5 to add a simple external LED
     - image: hello-esp32s3-uart.jpg
       description: Change to the UART port to view the serial monitor
+    - image: blinky-esp32s3-uart-bridge-schematic.png
+      description: Use an UART-USB bridge with an external power supply to view the serial monitor
+    - image: blinky-esp32s3-uart-bridge-prototype.jpg
+      description: Setup of using an external power supply with an UART-USB bridge to the computer
 features:
   - blinky
   - led